Facts About Duluth Minnesota’s Cathedral You Didn’t Know

 Bishop Thomas A. Welch was the leader who made it happen.
 He was in charge from 1926 until he died in 1959.
 He worked hard to build the cathedral, and it was finished while he was still in charge.

 The building looks strong and pretty, with straight lines and a style called Romanesque.
 It’s old-fashioned but also simple, like something from the 1950s.
-The windows are made of colorful glass that shows stories about the Rosary, which is why the cathedral has its name.
+The windows are made of colorful glass that shows stories about the Rosary, which is why the cathedral is named.
 There’s a huge organ that plays loud music during church services and special events.
 It makes everything feel big and exciting.

 Under the main church, there’s a room called Rosary Hall where people hang out and have fun together.
 The diocese started way back in 1889 with Bishop James McGolrick.
 He built the first big church and helped make the Catholic community strong.